atiliopereira/the-eye/README.md

 # the-eye
-Service that collect events data from web applications.
+Service that collects events data from web applications.

 ## Requirements